$C^{1,1}$-rectifiability and Heintze-Karcher inequality on $\mathbf{S}^{n+1}$: Introduction

 \subsection{Organization of the paper}

 In \cref{Sec-2} we collect some background material from geometric measure theory.
-In \cref{Sec3} we study the finre properties of $\Gamma_s^t$.
+In \cref{Sec3} we study the fine properties of $\Gamma_s^t$.
 In \cref{Sec4} we prove the main rectifiability result \cref{Thm-C11Rec}.
-In \cref{Sec-5}, we define the viscosity mean curvature and boundary of any Borel set in $\mfS^{n+1}$, and we establish a Heintze-Karcher type inequality \cref{Thm-HK}.
+In \cref{Sec-5}, we define the viscosity mean curvature and boundary of any open set in $\mfS^{n+1}$, and we establish a Heintze-Karcher type inequality \cref{Thm-HK}.